Journalist, writer, game designer: I work with Gamification, play with Interactive Fiction and viceversa.

 Love at the time of graffiti draws hearts on the walls and makes them beat fast!

 «Looking at graffiti on the city walls, how many times have we wondered who might have done it, when and why?
-The book Il muro [The wall] by Marco Vallarino, a young Italian writer and journalist at the newspaper Il Secolo XIX, gives an answer to these questions with a Bildungsroman story set in the milieu of Italian high school, street art and night-life.»
+The book Il cuore sul muro [The Heart on the Wall] by Marco Vallarino, a young Italian writer and journalist at the newspaper Il Secolo XIX, gives an answer to these questions with a Bildungsroman story set in the milieu of Italian high school, street art and night-life.»

-About my books, I think my most important work is the novel Il muro (The wall).
-It is a dark love story, which has some elements of the mystery novel and offers plenty of dramatic twists and much suspense.
+About my books, I think my most important work is the novel Il cuore sul muro (The Heart on the Wall), published in Italy in 2018 by the Rome-based All Around Edizioni.
+It is a dark love story which has some elements of the mystery novel and offers plenty of dramatic twists and much suspense.
 It is also a docu-fiction that explores the facts of and reasons for the graffiti war which took place in the Italian Riviera in 2003, when gangs of youngsters covered the city walls with myriads of graffiti.
 (Later, these young creative talents called “vandals that soil the city” came out of the original illegality to become respected personalities of the contemporary art world.)

 The protagonists of the story are Gianni and Elena, two high-school students.
 One morning, while they are waiting for the school bus, they find a writing on the wall that is the first part of a mysterious story “published” as graffiti scattered around the city.
 To see how the story ends, they play hooky from school, travelling frantically from one street to another to read the subsequent parts of the story.